 - Sociology (gender relations, dynamics of popular culture)

 The interdisciplinary nature of the women's and gender studies program brings together students from a wide range of disciplines, which promotes diverse and engaging discussions and research opportunities.
 The program promotes student engagement, with one another as well as with social justice issues, and fosters communication and writing skills.

-Find a list of women's and gender studies courses in the academic calendar — women's and gender studies.
+Find a full list of women's and gender studies courses in the academic calendar — women's and gender studies.

 Popular career paths for women’s and gender studies graduates include:

 - human rights advocate